FekiMohsenGit/Tic-Tac-Toe-/README.md

 a Jar will be Generated on the target folder.

-u need to run a cmd in the same folder and execute "java -jar jarname.jar"
+you'll need to run a cmd in the same folder and execute "java -jar jarname.jar"

 - The game contain two mode : Player Vs computer and 2 player
 - After Chosing the Game mode you will need to specify the name of the first player and the seconde if you choosed 2 player mode.